broeker/jumpsuit/src/pages/index.md

 templateKey: index-page
 title: high speed racing
 subheading: with citizen tim
-foo: Fooker
-fooimage: /img/jumbotron.jpg
 image: /img/jumpsuit_header.jpg
 mainpitch:
   description: >-
     From the dawn of time, web developers have sought to make things better.
 But today our world is more difficult than ever.
 Our projects are more expensive.
 Harder to manage.
 Less fun to work on.
-Everything has become MORE complicated, not less.
   title: ''
 main:
   description: >-
     When we started building the web more than a quarter of a century ago, things were simple.
 And fun.
 We built things by hand, with intention.
 Every piece of hand-coded markup had a purpose.
-The world was filled with optimism and **incredible potentia**l.
+The world was filled with optimism and potential.
 We collectively and rapidly created an entire new universe of pages and links and resources and tools.

-    Now we have create a new set of tools, yo, and this should be in a new graf.
+    When we started building the web more than a quarter of a century ago, things were simple.
+And fun.
+We built things by hand, with intention.
+Every piece of hand-coded markup had a purpose.
+The world was filled with optimism and potential.
+We collectively and rapidly created an entire new universe of pages and links and resources and tools.
-  heading: Let's have fun again.
+  heading: Let's have fun some again.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/jumpsuit.png